maddada/ai-devtools/README.md

 Clone the repo then `bun i` then `bun run dev`

-Then just click on the folder browser in the top right corner and pick the ~/.claude/projects folder (automatically copied to you clipboard so just hit cmd + v in the file picker).
+Then just click on the folder browser in the top left corner and pick the ~/.claude/projects folder (automatically copied to you clipboard so just hit cmd + v in the file picker).

 ## Screenshots: